-The digital audio workstation (DAW) is heart of the modern studio.
-Whether we’re running a small home studio or a big-time professional studio, a DAW (or multiple DAWs) will be required.
+The digital audio workstation (DAW) is the heart of the modern studio.
+Whether we're running a small home studio or a big-time professional studio, a DAW (or multiple DAWs) will be required.

 Long gone are the days of cutting and splicing tape; having to bounce down recorded tracks to free up new tracks for overdubs; having to manually adjust mix parameters as the final mix is recording, and the like.
 We're in the digital age now and DAWs make our studios run so much more efficiently!

 Choosing a DAW, then, is a big choice for a studio owner or a beginner in the craft of audio production.
 Usually, we make our decisions based on industry trends, familiarity, compatibility and price.

 With so many DAWs to choose from on the market today, it can be tough to single the all-time “best” option.
 In this article, we'll use the loose criteria mentioned above and talk about the top 7 best DAWs.

 The Top 7 Best Digital Audio Workstations In The World Are:

 - Apple Logic Pro